EPCCed/Intro-to-HPC/content/Week5_Case_Studies/Towards_the_Future.md

 - What applications could they have?
 - Have we reached a point similar to commercial aircraft - it’s too expensive to make them go faster so investment is focused on saving cost, fuel economy, reliability etc.?
 - Will the possibilities opened up by exascale supercomputers be enough to drive new technologies?

+© EPCC at the University of Edinburgh

+---